 - Include a short author bio including a maximum of 1 anchor text link to your own website.
-Remember, Google frowns upon guest blogging as a link building technique.

 - To adhere to Google's guidelines for guest blogging, articles that are clearly intended as a link building scheme will be rejected.
 So please be thoughtful about any links you include in the articles you submit for consideration.

 - Include proper attribution of photos, data, quotations, and other third-party content referenced in the article.

 - Submissions must meet the Adventure Cycling blogging team's quality standards in order to get published.